formbricks/formbricks/.github/ISSUE_TEMPLATE/bug_report.md

 #### Anything else?

-- Screen recording, console logs, network requests: You can make a recording with [Bird Eats Bug](https://birdeatsbug.com/).
+- Screen recording, console logs, network requests: You can make a recording with [Loom](https://www.loom.com).
 - Anything else that you think could be an issue?